-that use terms like "shall not," "may not," "it is unlawful," or "it is prohibited" typically prohibit disclosure, without leaving any discretion to the public body.
-154 Public bodies can potentially incur liability for disclosing these types of records.
+However, there are some categories of records and information that public bodies are legally prohibited from disclosing or that may be disclosed only to specific entities or in specific circumstances.
+156 Statutes that use terms like "shall not," "may not," "it is unlawful," or "it is prohibited" typically prohibit disclosure, without leaving any discretion to the public body.
+157 Public bodies can potentially incur liability for disclosing these types of records.